astroport-fi/astro-zap/README.md

 ## License

-Contents of this repository are open source under [GNU Public License v3](./LICENSE)
+Contents of this repository are open-sourced under [GNU Public License v3](./LICENSE)